 Would you do business with a company Google doesn’t trust?
 Exactly, we wouldn’t either.
 In fact, if Google doesn’t trust it, chances are you won’t even be able to find the company in the vastness of the internet.
 If you want to be successful online, you have to play by the rules and – like it or not – Google makes most of them.

-The search engine is paying closer attention than ever to accurate rankings because it is also their reputation as a service provider that is on the line.
+The search engine is paying closer attention than ever to accurate rankings because their reputation as a service provider is also on the line.
 In many cases, backlink spam is not just annoying but can be very harmful and, in the long run, destroy your website’s reputation.

 As a rule of thumb: High-quality backlinks will reward your site with greater domain authority and higher search visibility, while low-quality backlinks can damage your reputation with Google and compromise your visibility in searches.